Money isn't enough to smooth the path for Republican candidates hoping to retake the Senate

 Dave McCormick, the Republican Senate nominee in Pennsylvania, has faced similar questions.
 The former hedge fund CEO has plenty of money to help fund a campaign in one of the most politically divided states.
 His 2024 net worth, with his wife, was between $61.6 million and $183.6 million.
 He lent over $14 million to his 2022 campaign for Senate, and so far he has plunged nearly $2 million into his bid this year.

-But he lived and worked in Connecticut, only buying a home in Pittsburgh before his unsuccessful try for the Senate in 2022.
+While he was born and raised in Pennsylvania, where he managed a business and worked after college, he more recently lived and worked in Connecticut, only buying a home in Pittsburgh before his unsuccessful try for the Senate in 2022.

 During this year's campaign, McCormick has acknowledged making frequent trips to Connecticut, where his daughter is completing high school and he rents a luxury home in Westport.
 McCormick has said he goes there to see his daughter following a divorce but maintains his primary residence in Pennsylvania.